 My Expressions for Adults with Disabilities

 Daytime performances allows the academy’s students access to live, interactive music during their social hour.
 Performers encourage participation through shaker eggs, ribbons, and other rhythm instruments.
 Performances are designed to be completely accessible so that students of all levels of ability can join in the enriching experience of music-making.

 In partnership with Fort Wayne Dance Collective, students participate in an 8-week adaptive dance program designed to activate movement for people of all ability levels.
-They practice choreography and culminate with a public performance.

 Digital performances from local programs